thetillhoff/master-thesis/README.md

 - [ ] Check line-endings
 - [ ] Resolve latex-warnings on f.e. overfull lines etc.
 - [ ] Check use of paragraphs instead of empty lines
-- [ ] Use italic to emphasise, NEVER bold, capitals or underlines as those break the flow.
+- [x] Use italic to emphasise, NEVER bold, capitals or underlines as those break the flow.
-- [ ] Ensure unified use of pagebreaks before headlines (level 1, 2 etc)
+- [x] Ensure unified use of pagebreaks before headlines (level 1, 2 etc)
 - [ ] Remove larger unused/commented blocks
-- [ ] The Elements of Style: http://www.bartleby.com/141/
+- [x] The Elements of Style: http://www.bartleby.com/141/
 - [x] Remove the `\include{content/demo}` from main
 - [ ] Check for highlighted contents
 - [ ] Search for `%TODO`, `% TODO` and simply `TODO`
-- [ ] Check for sidenodes
+- [x] Check for sidenodes
-- [ ] Search for '[' and ']'
+- [ ] Search for '[' and ']', check formatting of code listings
-- [ ] Check for unified writing style:
-  - therefore
-  - color
-- [ ] Check the date on the titlepage
+- [x] Check the date on the titlepage

 <!-- ## Häufige Fehler
 - Es fehlt der "rote Faden": Die Arbeit lässt keine Logik in Bezug auf die Fragestellung erkennen.
 Der Zusammenhang zwischen den Kapiteln wird nicht deutlich.